Let’s assume the following scenario:

 2. Group SKUs by similarity

 You can design your retail store in a way that shows the different options for a particular product by clustering SKUs by similarity.

 For example, if you sell sports shoes and jerseys, and a customer comes into your store, you can show them the available colors.
 So, if the customer sees the shoe that comes in black but prefers another color that you have suggested, you can easily display the different colors available for that shoe.
-This also improves the customer experience.
+This also improves the shopping experience.
 You can spot the different types of products in demand and the options that most customers prefer for that specific high-demand product.